-- Elimination of the 1994 proposed fishing pier at Corbin's Island due to the addition of a similar public fishing pier in close proximity (<1 mile) associated with the William F. Matson Generating Station. - Modernization of existing facilities in order to comply with environmental concerns, sustainability initiatives, and universal access requirements. - Expansion of parking opportunities.
+- Elimination of the 1994 proposed fishing pier at Corbin's Island due to the addition of a similar public fishing pier (<1 mile) associated with the William F. Matson Generating Station. - Modernization of existing facilities in order to comply with environmental concerns, sustainability initiatives, and universal access requirements. - Consideration of alternative recreation opportunities such as increased picnicking, trail, fishing, disc golf, etc. - Expansion of parking opportunities.